Special Issue, November 13, 2009

 Comment

-We continued back toward SR70, stopping at each of the campgrounds, and after much walking, saw lots of different species, a few new to me.
+We continued back toward the highway, stopping at each of the campgrounds, and after much walking, saw lots of different species, a few new to me.
 Along the way we found and picked a batch of wild grapes.
 They were probably too old for much of a taste.
 The oyster mushrooms were the only edible mushrooms we brought home with us.

 Any help in identifying the mushrooms or correcting the names, would be appreciated.